Controversy Erupts as Convicted Dutch Volleyballer Faces Boos at Paris Olympics

-Dutch beach volleyball player Steven van de Velde encountered a mix of boos and sparse applause during his first match at the Paris Olympics on Sunday.
-Van de Velde, who was convicted in 2016 of having sex with a 12-year-old girl in England, has become a controversial figure in the sport.
+Dutch beach volleyball player Steven van de Velde sparked outrage during his opening match at the Paris Olympics on Sunday.
+The 29-year-old, who was convicted in 2016 for having sex with a 12-year-old girl in England, faced a mixed reception — loud boos and only scattered applause — from the crowd at the Eiffel Tower Stadium.

-The 29-year-old’s criminal record came under scrutiny last month when he qualified for the Olympics as one of the top two Dutch teams on the international tour.
-Despite his past, the International Volleyball Federation stated it could not prevent his participation after he qualified in the usual manner.
+Van de Velde’s criminal record blew up last month when he qualified for the Games as one of the top two Dutch teams on the international beach volleyball tour.
+Despite his past conviction, the International Volleyball Federation (FIVB) stated it had no grounds to block him from competing after he earned his spot fairly through qualification.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.